 The photograph shows an uncoupler installed on ballasted track.
 When the replacement sleeper has been painted and the track ballasted the uncoupler becomes very inconspicuous.
 The acetate strip forming the uncoupling plate can barely be seen.
 The uncoupler is moved by a servo motor positioned under the baseboard.

 1 x servo motor, 1 x bracket, 1 x Uncoupler Servo Control board, 1 x piano wire, 1 x transparent acetate strip, 1 x push button switch, 1x 3D printed replacement sleeper and screws and nuts and bolts for the bracket.

 Cut away the existing sleeper between the rails

 Drill an 8mm diameter hole in the centre of the space which was occupied by the cut away sleeper.
 Increased accuracy may be obtained by drilling a smaller pilot hole first.

 Use the replacement sleeper as a guide to cutting away the existing sleeper.

-Glue replacement sleeper in position.
+Glue the replacement sleeper in position.
 We used superglue.